grpc/grpc.io/content/en/docs/platforms/android/java/quickstart.md

 - Add the following line in your gradle.properties to ensure compatibility with Android tooling and libraries:
    **android.useAndroidX=true**

+- The examples default to AGP 7.x which needs Java 11 to 17.
+If you upgrade it to AGP 8.x, it needs Java 17+

 {{% alert title="Note" color="info" %}}
   gRPC Java does not support running a server on an Android device.
 For this